Zylops/Code-Uncommenter/README.md

 ![image](https://user-images.githubusercontent.com/56356202/117803225-0cb8b180-b25f-11eb-8045-4cbd085985b2.png)

-An uncommented version of your code will appear in the same directory as your script with the name "uncommented-version.txt":
+An uncommented version of your code will appear in the same directory as your script with the name "filename-uncommented.fileext":

 ![image](https://user-images.githubusercontent.com/56356202/117803329-2e199d80-b25f-11eb-9ead-15c2e3b07ce0.png)